A KL-regularization Framework for Learning to Plan with Adaptive Priors: Method

 \textbf{Method Summary.} PO-MPC provides a common view over previous methods while addressing two core challenges of MPPI-based RL: policy/planner mismatch and high-variance in stored planning samples.
 We do this by casting policy learning as KL-regularized RL toward a distilled, \emph{adaptive} planner prior.
 Concretely, MPPI produces a planning policy, which we distill into $\pi_{\theta_p}$ (via reverse or forward KL) to remove replay-induced variance; we then update the sampling policy $\pi_{\theta_s}$ with the KL-regularized objective in Eqs.~\ref{eq:prelim_policy_loss}–\ref{eq:prelim_Q_targets}, balancing return maximization, proximity to the planner (through $\lambda$), and entropy for exploration.
 This Plan$\rightarrow$Infer$\rightarrow$Regularize loop aligns the value function’s rollout distribution with both the learned policy and the planner, improving stability and sample efficiency.
-The framework subsumes prior methods as special cases ($\lambda{=}0$ recovers TD-MPC2; $\lambda{\to}\infty$ with reverse-KL distillation recovers Variant 3 of~\citet{wang2025bootstrapped}) while enabling principled choice between fast mode-seeking convergence and broader support-covering exploration.
+The framework subsumes prior methods as special cases ($\lambda{=}0$ recovers TD-MPC2; $\lambda{\to}\infty$ with reverse-KL distillation recovers Variant 3\footnote{Variant 3 in\citet{wang2025bootstrapped} is identical to BMPC except for the fact that it learns the bootstrap action value function $Q^{\pi_{\theta_s}}$ of the sampling policy instead of the value function $V^{\pi_{\theta_s}}$.} of~\citet{wang2025bootstrapped}) while enabling principled choice between fast mode-seeking convergence and broader support-covering exploration.